 1. Keep up with the trends

-An advancement in technology can lead to higher productivity, but also less human needed.
-Technology is already replacing human in logistics.
-You can see automated warehouse by e-commerce giants like Amazon, Alibaba.
-Automated vehicle, robotic delivery, etc, are also being developed, tested.
+Advancement in technology can lead to higher productivity, but also less human need.
+Technology is already replacing humans in logistics.
+You can see an automated warehouse by e-commerce giants like Amazon, Alibaba.
+The automated vehicle, robotic delivery, etc, are also being developed, tested.
 However, technology is always changing.
-In a few years, those automation may become the norm in this industry, giving way for new trends to rise.
+In a few years, that automation may become the norm in this industry, giving way for new trends to rise.
 Therefore, it is important for the workforce to be dynamic in the same way.
-Management should proactively approach supply chain management by always seek out new trends, new technology to maximize productivity, while lower-level workforce should follow up with the trend to make sure that their jobs are not in the risk of being replaced by technology.
+Management should proactively approach supply chain management by always seeking out new trends, new technology to maximize productivity, while lower-level workforce should follow up with the trend to make sure that their jobs are not at the risk of being replaced by technology.

 2. Focus on learning and adapting